-Here, you have the possibility to determine the maximum number of items to be displayed on an inventory list and whether these lists should be department-specific.
-For example, if you have 1,000 different products and only want your inventory counters to have a list no longer than 100, the system will create 10 different inventory lists to distribute among your counters.
+Here, you can determine the maximum number of items to be displayed on an inventory list and whether these lists should be department-specific.
+For example, if you have 1,000 different products and only want your inventory counters to have a list of no longer than 100, the system will create 10 different inventory lists to distribute among your counters.
 If your warehouse is also divided by product category, this will help to minimize the distances each counter has to travel.
-With this inventory type, the inventory lists are only created on the set date to guarantee the completeness of the lists.
+With this inventory type, the inventory lists are only created on the set date to guarantee their completeness.

 4) Identify Irregularities

 This inventory type is similar to the sample inventory, except that the cloud suggests products to be counted.
-The criteria for the products included on the lists are negative stocks, or if items have not been sold for an extended period of time.
+The criteria for the products included on the lists are negative stocks or items that have not been sold for an extended period of time.

-Once stocks are counted and the corresponding actual stocks have been entered click on the “Refresh” button in the toolbar.
-If items were sold during the time between creating the inventory list and the actual stock was entered, or a shipment was received and booked, the nominal goods updates automatically when you enter or change the actual stock.
-This means that only differences on the actual stock can occur if the actual stock changes between the counting and the posting, the nominal goods is always up-to-date.
+Once stocks are counted and the corresponding actual stocks have been entered, click the “Refresh” button in the toolbar.
+If items were sold during the time between creating the inventory list and the actual stock was entered, or a shipment was received and booked, the nominal goods update automatically when you enter or change the actual stock.

-Clicking “Book” on this page posts the final inventory list and the stock level is adjusted to the counted value or actual stock.
+Clicking “Book” on this page posts the final inventory list, and the stock levels are adjusted to the counted value or actual stock.

-Double-click on the line in the corresponding list to open it or select it and click Edit Inventory Count list.
-The products displayed depends on the selected inventory count type.
+Double-click on the line in the corresponding list to open or select it and click Edit Inventory Count list.
+The products displayed depend on the selected inventory count type.

 Edit Inventory Lists

-Note* the time in the section “Inventory Types” when inventory lists are generated, this will vary depending on the type of inventory count you chose.
+*Note: The time in the section “Inventory Types” when inventory lists are generated will vary depending on the type of inventory count you choose.

 Inventory at the POS